 Nearly one in three Americans reports having difficulty getting a good night's sleep.
 For some this is just a temporary inconvenience brought about by stresses in life, physical discomfort, or children that need our attention.
 For others, chronic insomnia is robbing us of our time, our energy, and even our health.

 The Alaskan Summer of 2019 will go down in the books certainly as a record hot one.
-It will also be remembered as one peppered with constant, long-lasting wildfires producing so much smoke it blocked out our beautiful scenery and made it difficult for many Alaskans to breath outside.
+It will also be remembered as one peppered with constant, long-lasting wildfires producing so much smoke it blocked out our beautiful scenery and made it difficult for many Alaskans to breathe outside.

 At Alaska Sleep Clinic, we are constantly searching for the latest in education and treatment for sleep disorders.
 One American doctor we consistently look to for theories and medical advances in sleep is Dr. Steven Park.